EERL-EPFL/spice-ui/README.md

 ### API

-The API documentation is served by the API at runtime, providing an openapi.json (or yaml).
+The API documentation is served by the API at runtime, providing an openapi.json (or YAML).
 It can be found at:

 `https://<root-url>/api/docs`